 The application form can be accessed here: https://rya.org.ro/en/application-form or by clicking the ‘Apply now’ button, which can be found on the menu page ‘Applications’ under ‘Applications 2020’.
 You will be required to fill in the form with your personal data and those of your referees and to upload one PDF file containing your CV, a research project of no more than 2000 words, and 2 letters of recommendation from your named referees – all in English.
 The research project should briefly mention the proposed topic, the present state of research on the chosen topic, the preparatory work done, the theories and methods to be applied, the plan of procedure with a time schedule for 3 years and the envisaged civic action(s) and public policy(ies) related to the topic.
 As already noted above, applications will be received between the 15th of April 2020 and the 31st of May 2020 (included, until midnight).

-For further information or clarifications, you can contact the director of the programme, Dr Diana Stanciu at the e-mail address: firstname.lastname@example.org
+For further information or clarifications, you can contact the RYA director, Dr Diana Stanciu, at the e-mail address: firstname.lastname@example.org